Payday Super

 Will offering choice of fund be affected by Payday Super?

-Subject to legislation being passed, employers can request a new employee's stapled fund details during onboarding, allowing them to show the employee their stapled fund before offering other fund options.
-Learn more from the ATO
+Subject to legislation being passed, employers can request a new employee’s stapled fund details during onboarding, allowing them to show the employee their stapled fund before offering other fund options.

 This information is of a general nature only.
 It does not account for your specific needs or personal circumstances.
-The information is current as at the date of publication and is based on our understanding of the laws at February 2026.
+The information is current as at the date of publication and is based on our understanding of the law at February 2026.

 Need help to get started?